Jump To Section

 Source: PCT Online

-The name deer mice comes from their close color resemblance to the deer- a brownish color fading to black with a brown belly.
-Their staple food is grains, leafy vegetation, insects, and fruits.
+The name deer mice comes from their close color resemblance to the deer—a brownish color fading to black with a white belly.
+Their staple foods are grains, leafy vegetation, insects, and fruits.

-Unlike the house mouse, commonly found in urban environments, the deer mouse is native to rural areas and wooded buildings.
+Urban environments are more suitable for house mice vs deer mice who prefer rural areas and wooded buildings.
 Most of these species have adopted a polygamous lifestyle.
-These mice prefer the outdoors, where they live in tree holes, hollow dug logs, under stones, branches, or caves.
-In the few occasions where they stay indoors, you can find them in deserted areas where minimal human activity occurs, such as attics, garages, basements, and unfinished wall spaces.
+Deer mice love the outdoors, where they live in tree holes, hollow dug logs, under stones, branches, or caves.
+In the few occasions where they stay indoors, you can find them in the quieter areas of your house such as attics, garages, basements, and unfinished wall spaces.

 Deer mice are nocturnal.
 During the day you can find them in hideout locations, hibernating in their houses and nests they have built out of plant matter.
-The deer mice do not interact within their groups with their litters.
-Although deer mice live in individual home structures, these homesteads do tend to extend.
-To protect themselves from the environment and predators they build nests.
+Although deer mice live in individual home structures, in order to protect themselves from the environment and predators they build nests.
 Birds of prey and snakes are their natural predators.
-House mice take up shelter indoors, especially when the environment outside is not favorable, either in terms of weather or food scarcity.

 House Mice Deer Mice